mattxwang/qwerhacks-21-workshops/firebase/main-workshop/README.md

 This is a great toy example of using batched writes, though as you can imagine, they can become much more complex.
 [Check out the documentation for more info](https://firebase.google.com/docs/firestore/manage-data/transactions#batched-writes).
 And as you can imagine, `batch.set()` and `batch.update()` exist and do similar things.

+Batched writes also have a friend - [transactions](https://firebase.google.com/docs/firestore/manage-data/transactions) - that allow you to read, but with additional restrictions.

 (as an aside, there's a slight caveat here: we're kind of [deleting the collection](https://firebase.google.com/docs/firestore/manage-data/delete-data), which has some gotchas. [check out the docs](https://firebase.google.com/docs/firestore/manage-data/delete-data) for more info)!

 As a quick recap, we: